An Owner’s Guide to Online Business Reputation Management

-Why Your Online Business Reputation Is EVERYTHING
+Why Your Online Business Reputation Matters

 What Is Online Business Reputation Management?

-How Business Reputation Management Benefits You AND Your Customers
+How much does Business Reputation Management cost?

-Business Reputation Management Increases Transparency and Trust
+Builds Transparency and Trust

 You Have More Control Even When Customers Aren’t Happy

 Businesses are run by human beings, and it is the nature of human beings to make mistakes.
 Most of the time, those mistakes are small and don’t impact your business in any significant way.
-Sometimes, however, those mistakes can be big, or a small mistake can grow and grow until it reaches a big audience).
+Sometimes, however, those mistakes can be big, or a small mistake can grow and grow until it reaches a big audience.

 When that happens, brand reputation management is your first defense.
 When there’s a negative conversation about your brand, you can join in on that conversation to defend yourself, clarify information, or make amends.
 You have much more control and can shape customer perception at the moment when it matters the most.